-Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or from the 2018 Final SEIS/EIR significant impacts or changes in the severity of changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+Do changes in the project require maior Do changes in the project require major revisions to Has new information become Wo sub reso eith land def sco pla trib uld the project cause a ostantial adverse change in the nificance of a tribal cultural ource, defined in Public sources Code Section 21074 as ther a site, feature, place, cultural dscape that is geographically ined in terms of the size and ope of the landscape, sacred ce, or object with cultural value a California Native American e, and that is: Significance Determination from the 2018 Final SEIS/EIR Significance Determination for the Revised Project revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts? the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR? available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or LTS-M LTS-M No No No b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.
 LTS-M LTS-M No No No

 Prior Analysis.
 As part of the previous analysis, a review of the Sacred Lands File by the Native American Heritage Commission (NAHC) staff in September 2013 did not identify a positive result, indicating that no tribal sacred lands were located; however, the absence of specific site information in the Sacred Lands File does not indicate the absence of cultural resources in the project vicinity.
 The NAHC also replied to a request for a list of Native American groups and individuals with potential geographic or cultural interest in the project area.
-Letters were sent to contacts on the list, describing the project and its location, and inviting the Native American to discuss any resources in the project area and concerns.
+Letters were sent to contacts on the list, describing the project area and concerns.
 Seven of the nine tribal representatives were consulted, and two requested that a Native American monitor be present during project construction.